NBA Rumors: Rajon Rondo Ready To Help Los Angeles Lakers Develop Lonzo Ball

 Rajon Rondo was signed to a one-year deal by the Los Angeles Lakers in an attempt to surround LeBron James with as much talent as they possibly could.
-It was a move that intrigued the entire league, especially with last years No. 2 overall pick Lonzo Ball on the roster.
+It was a move that intrigued the entire league, especially with last year’s No. 2 overall pick Lonzo Ball on the roster.
 Neither player is guaranteed the starting job and they will attempt to win it during training camp and preseason action.

 Ball is likely going to end up being the starter, but Rondo is ready and willing to play whatever role the Lakers need from him.
 In a recent interview with TMZ Sports, Rondo said he is more than willing to help the Lakers develop Ball in whatever way he can.